drmsmith/lassaVac/preprocessing/README.md

 # Preprocessing

 The this directory contains all the data files and scripts needed for the pre-processing of the raw data files used in the CHIK-X simulations.
-Note: the details below are not exhaustive but outline the structure of the repository and the order in which `../1_CHIK-X_preprocessing_run.R` would source the files.
-More information about particular files or processing steps can be found in the comments within the scripts.

 ```
 ./preprocessing